 Let me preface this by saying I’m one of the rare birds who actually enjoys book club.
-(I started a “no-pressure” book club with a crew of pals back in 2016 and it’s still going strong.)
+(I started a “no-pressure” book club with a crew of pals back in 2016 and when the pandemic hit, we made it virtual—that’s how dedicated we are.)
 But when a friend of mine introduced me to the idea of “soup group,” it sounded like the perfect seasonal swap.
 Here’s how it works.

 What is soup group?
-Basically, it’s a moment where an intimate group of pals gathers for a bowl (or two) of homemade soup.
+Basically, it’s an opportunity to gather an intimate group of pals for a bowl (or two) of homemade soup.
 The host does the cooking, and you rotate homes for each meet-up.
 That’s it!

 Will I miss talking about books?
-If you’re worried the conversation won’t be lively, you could assign everyone an article to read or a current event to ruminate on.
+If you’re worried the conversation won’t be lively, you could assign everyone an article to read or pick a current event that’s ripe for discussion—like the Prince Harry and Meghan Markle Netflix docuseries or White Lotus fashion.
 Or you could simply make it an add-on to your usual book club.
-(A homemade pot of soup while discussing the new Ann Patchett sounds pretty cozy, no?)
+(A homemade pot of soup while discussing the latest from Elizabeth Strout sounds pretty cozy, no?)